singnet/reputation-simulation/snsim/readme.md

 ### Analysis instructions for running the reputation simulation
    (1) Modify json config file for your run
-  * "noUnratednoDenomConserv5SAP182.json" is an example of a config file
+  * "rn.json" is an example of a config file
   * Config files have four sections: macro_views, test, batch, and parameters.
+The parameters are the direct interface to the simulation, but the macro_views and batch section override what is the parameter section.
+First the macro_views write over the parameters, then the batch write over them.
+The actual parameter set used for a run is written to its output folder.
     *  Marcroviews let the user use equations to parameterize the simulation in automated fashion:  parameters entered here are transalated with an adapter.
     *  Test tells what unittests and ranges apply to this scenario.
+Both default and exception tests and bounds can be specified.
     *  Batch tells what parameters in the parameter section to run a cartesian product on, and what to call the outfiles.
     *  Parameters contains all the parameters of a single run
  * All the parameters you want to modify for a simple run are in the parameters section